miozilla/RandomForestClassifier/README.md

 ## Objective
 - load csv format dataset
 - train the model on the dataset
-- inference the predictions of the trained mode
+- infer the predictions from the trained model

 ## CSV Load, Train, Infer RandomForestClassifier Model Demo